Clinical Fellow ST3+ Emergency Medicine

 Candidates must have at least 6 months of Emergency Medicine experience and must be at least an ALS provider.
 Continuing personal development is encouraged and a mentoring system is in place.
 Regular non-clinical shifts will be part of the rota for candidate’s own development.

 Great Western Hospitals NHS Foundation Trust, where the Cotswolds meet the West Country, enjoys enviable local support and excellent partnership working.
 It serves the local population of Swindon, Wiltshire and parts of Gloucestershire, Oxfordshire and West Berkshire.
 The hospital is ideally located near junction 15 of the M4, London, Bristol and Oxford can all be reached within 1 hour by road or rail.

-For further information or an informal discussion please contact any of the Consultants within the department or the Duty registrar on (01793) 604020, bleep 5555
+For an informal discussion please contact any of the Consultants within the department or the Duty registrar on (01793) 604020, bleep 5555

 For more information and to apply please visit www.jobs.nhs.uk reference 249-MED9990143